 - Illegal or Unenforceable Contract.
 In some scenarios, a lease agreement may be deemed illegal and as a result, is generally not enforceable. (i.e. contracting with a minor)

 - Mandatory Disclosures.
 Many state and local laws require landlords to disclose documentation, policies, or specific unit information to tenants prior to moving in.
 Disclosure laws typically impose heavy fines or legal ramifications to landlords if they are not followed.
 In rare cases, they contain penalty provisions that may allow you to break your lease.

 - Senior Citizen or Health Issue.
 Some states offer age or health-related lease-breaking arrangements that permit early lease termination.
 If a tenant has a qualified disability the tenant may request early termination as a reasonable accommodation under the Fair Housing Act or the Americans with Disabilities Act.

 Examples of Insufficient Justification for Lease Breaking in California

 The below reasons are generally not enough justification (on their own) to release a tenant from the obligation of their lease term, and as a result, provide no legal protection against penalties for not honoring the lease.

-In California, landlords have to make a reasonable attempt to rerent the dwelling and, if they are successful in rerenting, credit rent received from the new tenant to your debt.
-(Cal.
+According to California state law (Cal.
 Civ.
-Code § 1951.2)
+Code § 1951.2), landlords must make a reasonable attempt to re-rent the dwelling and, if they are successful in re-renting, credit rent received from the new tenant to your debt.

 If your lease does not prohibit subletting, then you are in the clear to do so.
 However, your lease might contain a clause requiring you to obtain your landlord’s approval prior to subletting.
 To get landlord approval you will want to send them a letter through certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.
 Certified mail is the only proof of delivery that most courts will accept in case you need to prove that you notified your landlord.